Identifying Spurious Correlations using Counterfactual Alignment: Introduction

 The task of interpreting these CF images presents new challenges of scale.
 Spurious correlations may only exist in a handful of samples where rare features occur together.
 Locating these samples requires investigating the features used for each prediction, which can be automated using the approaches we present in this study.

 The approach we take is to generate CF images for the positive predictions of a classifier over an entire dataset and study the resulting CF images using a collection of different classifiers, which we refer to as downstream classifiers, to observe what outputs are impacted.
 If the CF images generated for one classifier also change the predictions of other classifiers, we can conclude that there is shared feature usage.
-This shared feature usage can prompt us to investigate unexpected relationships.
+This shared feature usage can prompt us to investigate if this relationship is unexpected.
+Such as if a classifier that predicts big noses should share features with a classifier that predicts arched eyebrows.

 The relative change metric (Eq. \ref{eq:rchange}) can be used to quantify the impact of counterfactual perturbations and identify spurious correlations that may occur for a specific example or to identify trends across an entire dataset.
 We study face-attribute classification, recognizing its advantage in allowing visual verification by readers.

 Overall, given the problem setting of spurious correlations, the contributions of this work include: